LunaYoineko/Fodpr/README.en.md

 ### Transmission types (TransType) and delivery methods

-Defined as constants in `protocol.nim`. `transType` is a **transmission method** ("how to send") that each user can pick freely.
+`transType` is a **transmission method** ("how to send") that the sender picks freely.
 The server never interprets the semantics of `content` (profile / note / media, etc.); it only stores and delivers based on the transmission type.
 All semantic interpretation and profile management is the client's responsibility (e.g., if `content` is JSON, the client may treat a specific key/value as a profile).

 | Constant         | Value | Description                                          | Delivery method                                      |
 |------------------|-------|------------------------------------------------------|------------------------------------------------------|